 If the Municipal Clerk denies the request, you may file a complaint with the Government Records Council (GRC) for relief.
 Please see "A Citizen's Guide to the Open Public Records Act" at the state's website for more information.

 The copy fee is .05¢ per page.
-At the discretion of the Municipal Clerk, a deposit may be required for large requests.
-Tapes, maps, hearing transcripts, exhibits, drawings, etc. will be charged based upon the actual cost to the municipality for reproduction.
+At the discretion of the Municipal Clerk, a deposit or prepayment of fees may be required for voluminous requests or those received from anonymous requestors.
+Items such as audio or video tapes, maps, hearing transcripts, exhibits, drawings, etc. will be charged based upon the actual cost to the municipality for reproduction of such items.
 In addition, a special service charge may be assessed whenever an extraordinary expenditure of time and effort is required to fulfill a request because of the nature, format, manner of collation or volume of government records requested.
-The Municipal Clerk will inform the requestor of these special charges and shall require approval in writing prior to reproduction.
+The Municipal Clerk will inform the requestor in writing as to any special charges, necessary deposits or prepayments of fees.